alexconst/boxfiles/README.md

 So to get things running smoothly some manual intervention is required.

 **To build a new box from scratch:**
-1. `rm Vagrantfile ; mv Vagrantfile{.BAK,}`
+1. `ln -s Vagrantfile{.BAK,}`
 1. comment any `config.vm.provision "shell", path: "provision/` lines that are not relevant to your interests.
-In most cases this would boil down to either including or not including `.../02_x11.sh`
+In most cases this would boil down to either including or not including `.../02_x11.sh` (tip: if you're using X then you may want to uncomment `vb.gui = true`)
-1. comment the `config.vm.synced_folder` line blocks (there are two!) in the Vagrantfile
+1. comment the `config.vm.synced_folder` line blocks (there are two!) in the Vagrantfile *and* uncomment the line that disables the `/vagrant` share
 1. run `vagrant up`
-1. uncomment the `config.vm.synced_folder` line blocks
+1. uncomment the `config.vm.synced_folder` line blocks *and* comment the line that was disabling the `/vagrant` share
 1. eventually uncomment or add any `config.vm.network` lines of interest
 1. run `vagrant reload` (equivalent to `vagrant halt ; vagrant up`)